Research & intelligence FAQs

 - Gain research and intelligence support in a way that’s easily adaptable to changing requirements.

-- Often deliver savings and always delivery transparency and predictability of expenses to optimize administrative cost structures and facilitate planning and budgeting.
+- Often deliver savings and always deliver transparency and predictability of expenses to optimize administrative cost structures and facilitate planning and budgeting.

 - Expand research capacity beyond normal business hours, or to support periods of heavy research workloads.